haskerl/kdconv/README.md

 --------------------

-kdconv is a program for converting a PDF document into a Kindle and/or Sony Reader(PRS-350) friendly format.
+kdconv is a program for converting a PDF document into a Kindle and/or Sony Reader(PRS-G1) friendly format.

 Kindle2/3 and Sony Reader can display PDF documents, but, especially if the documents holds data as image format, these devices are hard to display it with good readability.

-This program converts a PDF document into Kindle2/3 or Sony Reader friendly paper size and improves readability.
-In addition, this program can eliminate extra margin from original document and transfer the file into Kindle2/3 or Sony Reader automatically.
+This program converts a PDF document into Kindle2/3 or Sony Reader friendly paper size and improves readability.Also, you can automatically embed searchable text by OCR features and to remove the margin.

 Usually these processes reduce file-size, so you can store more documents into your device.